-It’s a Southern tradition with an electric pressure cooker twist!
-These Instant Pot Green Beans and Potatoes are so flavorful, tender and there’s bacon on top!
+This is a Southern recipe with an electric pressure cooker twist!
+These Green Beans and Potatoes in the Instant Pot are so flavorful and tender, and there’s bacon on top!

-Yep, BACON!
-It all starts by sauteing the bacon and ends by mixing the bacon into the dish.
-Bacon is just SO GOOD, and it really takes this soulful Instant Pot Green Beans and Potatoes side dish to the next level.
+You read that right — these green beans and potatoes are topped with BACON!
+It all starts by sautéing the bacon and ends by mixing the bacon into the dish.
+Bacon is just SO GOOD, and it really takes these soulful Instant Pot green beans and potatoes to the next level.

 So basically, we are taking one delicious side dish, combining it with another delicious side dish, and adding bacon.
 You just can’t go wrong!
 Then it’s all cooked in just a few minutes in the Instant Pot!
 Winning!

-This would make a great side dish for any holiday dinner you have coming up!
-And I’m telling you, that bacon just reels people in!
+Green beans and potatoes would make a great side dish for any holiday dinner you have coming up.
+And I’m telling you, that bacon just reels people in.
 It’s irresistible!
-It compliments the green beans and potatoes perfectly.
+It complements the green beans and potatoes perfectly.

 There are a lot of different kinds of green beans.
 Not all green beans are created equal!
 You want to buy haricot vert green beans.
 Pardon my French there!
 It is actually French for the long, slender green beans you can find in your produce section.

-Haricot vert are thinner than green beans native to the U.S.A. and are picked at an earlier point in their growth making them more flavorful.
-French is best when it comes to green beans…and fries…man, I love French fries!
+Haricot vert are thinner than green beans native to the U.S.A. and are picked at an earlier point in their growth, making them more flavorful.

 - Yukon Gold — golden flesh inside, waxy, buttery flavor, best for boiling, steaming, and frying